 A solera of 214 butts of sherry ages in this circular bodega was designed by the English engineer Joseph Coogan and built after Queen Isabel II of Spain in 1862.
 The roof design with no central support is the origin of its name La Concha (The Seashell) and has been attributed to the Eiffel.
 In 1882 Manuel Mª González hosted a banquet in this bodega for HM King Alfonso XII and later invited King Alfonso XIII on various occasions.
 In the year 2000, Their Majesties Don Juan Carlos and Doña Sofía lunched in this unique bodega… The name of the “Los Apostoles” bodega, dating from 1857, has an interesting origin.
 In honor of the visit in 1862 of Queen Isabel II, a special authentic grape-pressing was performed for her.
-This produced a quantity of must or grape juice that was 33 times the normal barrel’s capacity.
-The Company’s founder then commissioned from a Heidelberg cooper an immense barrel to hold this volume: this became known within the Company as “El Cristo” since 33 was believed to the age of Jesus Christ when he was crucified… And then we come to “Los Reyes” (The Kings).
-This classic Jerezana bodega is dedicated to the Spanish Royal Family and houses the company’s finest treasures.
+This produced a quantity of must or grape juice 33 times the standard barrel’s capacity.
+The Company’s founder then commissioned from a Heidelberg cooper an immense barrel to hold this volume: this became known within the Company as “El Cristo” since 33 was believed to be the age of Jesus Christ when he was crucified… And then we come to “Los Reyes” (The Kings).
+This classic Jerezana bodega is dedicated to the Spanish Royal Family and houses the Company’s finest treasures.
 These are our oldest Sherry wines and part of our collection of vintage Sherries or “añadas.”
-Its barrels are dedicated to and signed by members of 6 generations of Spanish royalty who have honored the Company by visiting our bodegas.
+Its barrels are dedicated to and signed by six generations of Spanish royalty members who have honored the Company by visiting our bodegas.

 Flagship wine, Fino, 100% Palomino, Alc.
 15.5%

 Amontillado, 100% Palomino, Alc.
 21.5%